Subscribe to Our Blog

 Receive updates from our team as we share application notes, customer spotlights, educational tools, spectroscopy how-to’s, and more.

 With some optical instruments, characterizing the reflectance properties of component coatings can be critical to ensuring optimal performance.
 In this application note, we measure PCBs painted with different black coatings.

 Black coatings may be applied to a surface to minimize the reflection of light from the surface.
 For example, in the case of an optical bench in a spectrometer, the mechanical housing is often painted black to reduce stray light.

 But which black coating to select?
 Measuring the reflectance properties of different coated surfaces can help in the evaluation.
-To test this approach, we used an Ocean Insight modular spectrometer system to measure the reflectance properties of PCBs painted with various black coatings.
+To test this approach, we used an Ocean Optics modular spectrometer system to measure the reflectance properties of PCBs painted with various black coatings.

 In theory, a black surface should absorb all wavelengths of light.
 In reality, there are many variations of black surface coatings with absorbance and reflectance properties that vary as a function of wavelength.